SSODelta/DELTA/README.md

     BufferedImage bufferedImage2 = img.getBufferedImage();

+But why would we ever do this?
+You see, the advantage of using a DELTA Image becomes clear when we want to manipulate our images some way...

+### Blending images

+DELTA supports blending images using all the regular blend modes from Photoshop and other image editing software.

 ### Filters
-The advantage of using a DELTA Image becomes clear when we want to manipulate our images some way.
 Suppose we want to apply a filter to an image that shifts the hue of each pixel by some amount.
 Using a regular BufferedImage we first have to construct a loop that enumerates all pixels in the image, then convert the pixels to the HSV (or HSL) color space, add some value to the hue and convert it back to RGB before finally updating the pixel in the BufferedImage.